fermyon/spin/docs/content/other-languages.md

 [Python](https://github.com/fermyon/wagi-python).
 - if your language doesn't currently compile to WASI, there is no way to build and run Spin components in that programming language

+> Make sure to check out [a more complex Spin application with components built in multiple programming languages](https://github.com/fermyon/spin-kitchensink/).